warrengb/BlazorTSInterop/README.md

 ![ScreenShot](readme/interop.png)
 &nbsp;&nbsp;&nbsp;&nbsp;**Interop** is an interface between a higher level coding language to a lower level language, typically the native language of the platform.
 Data elements and procedures can be interchanged between the two languages.
 Blazor out of the box uses interop to communicate with the browser.
 The browser executes Wasm code one-way requiring JavaScript interop to communicate back to the browser function.
-Hence Blazor C# needs JavaScipt interop.
+Hence Blazor C# needs JavaScript interop.
 Existing Blazor .NET libraries for the browser, such as the C# WebSocket class, are JavaScript interop wrappers.

 ---